deis/deis/docs/customizing_deis/registry_settings.rst

 /deis/registry/s3accessKey                S3 API access key.
 If not specified, the registry will get it from the instance role
-/deis/registry/s3secretKey                S3 API secret key, required if s3accessKey is specified /deis/registry/s3region                   S3 region to connect to, will use boto default if not specified /deis/registry/s3bucket                   S3 bucket to store images /deis/registry/s3path                     path in the bucket (default: "/registry") /deis/registry/s3encrypt                  whether the object is encrypted while at rest on the server (default: true) /deis/registry/s3secure                   use secure protocol to establish connection with S3 (default: true)
+/deis/registry/s3secretKey                S3 API secret key, required if s3accessKey is specified /deis/registry/s3region                   S3 region to connect to, will use boto default if not specified /deis/registry/s3bucket                   S3 bucket to store images.
+Periods are not allowed in the name.
+/deis/registry/s3path                     path in the bucket (default: "/registry") /deis/registry/s3encrypt                  whether the object is encrypted while at rest on the server (default: true) /deis/registry/s3secure                   use secure protocol to establish connection with S3 (default: true)